files-community/files-community.github.io/docs/articles/performance.md

 **Preemptive cache parallel limit**

-To increase navigating performance even more you can set up preemptive caching.
-After navigation to any path the preemptive cache is going through all folders in this path and loads them into cache.
-This way the next navigation to any child folder will be faster.
+To further increase performance when navigating to a directory, you can set up preemptive caching.
+After navigating to any directory, the preemptive cache will go through all the folders in this directory and save them into the cache.
+This can make navigating into sub directories faster.

-Preloading folders is an expensive job for drive usage and also a little bit on CPU.
-That's why you can set parallel limit for this operations.
-If you set 0, the preemptive cache is turned off.
-For really fast drives, like NVMe, the limit can be set a lot higher (10 for example) then for hard drives.
+Preemptive caching is an expensive job for both the disk and also a little bit on the CPU.
+This is why you can set the parallel limit for this operations.
+If you set it to 0, then the preemptive cache will be turned off.
+For faster drives, such as NVMe drives, the limit can be set higher with less of an impact on your device.